MarianaSouza/Design_Projects/README.md

-In this folder, you will find some of my design projects.
+In this folder, you will find some of my study projects of design.

 ## Jazz Concert
 ### Poster designed by using Photoshop.